Generalized probabilities in statistical theories: Classical Probabilities

-\section{Classical Probabilities}
+It is also important to mention that quantum-like probabilities have been considered outside the quantum domain.
+Many probabilistic systems behave in a contextual way, and~then, it is reasonable to attempt to use quantum-like probabilities to described them, since these are specially suited to deal with contextual behavior.
+This is an exciting field of research that has grown intensively during recent years (see, for example~\cite{Khrennikov-Ubiquitous,Narens-Book,Narens-Paper-2014}).

+We start by reviewing different approaches to CP, namely, Kolmogorov's and Cox's, in~Section~\ref{s:CoxReview}.
+Next, we discuss the formalism of QM in Section~\ref{s:TheFormalismOfQM}, emphasizing how it can be considered as a non-Boolean version of Kolmogorov's theory.
+In~Sections~\ref{s:Orthomodular} and \ref{s:COMpreliminaries}, we discuss generalizations using orthomodular lattices and COMs, respectively.
+After~discussing alternative approaches in Section~\ref{s:KnuthGoyal}, we present the generalization of the Cox method to general non-distributive lattices in Section~\ref{s:QMDerivation}.
+Finally, our conclusions are drawn in Section~\ref{s:Conclusions}.
+Given that lattice theory is so central to the discussions presented here, we have included a short review about its elementary notions in Appendix~\ref{s:LatticeTheory}.

+\section{Classical~Probabilities}

-\nd This Section is devoted to \emph{classical probability theory}.
-But what do we mean with this notion?
+This Section is devoted to \emph{classical probability theory} (CP).
+However, what do we mean with this notion?
 There exists a vast literature and tendencies disputing the meaning of CP.
-We will not give a detailed survey of the discussion here, but we discuss two of the most important approaches to CP.
-These are the one given by A. N. Kolmogorov \cite{KolmogorovProbability} and the one given by R. T. Cox \cite{CoxLibro,CoxPaper}.
+We will not give a detailed survey of the discussion here; however,~we will discuss two of the most important approaches to CP.
+These are the one given by A. N. Kolmogorov~\cite{KolmogorovProbability} and the one given by R. T. Cox~\cite{CoxLibro,CoxPaper}.